-Gambella Medical Team Connection (GmTc) is a vital 501(c)(3) nonprofit organization that attempts to moderate the negative impacts of apathy and lack of available services for the underserved Ethiopian immigrant and refugee population.
-Our organization’s projects, implemented by a well-trained staff, offer many opportunities for the reduction of depravity and poverty through superior health care services.
+Gambella Medical Team Connection (GmTc) is a vital 501(c)(3) nonprofit organization that attempts to moderate the negative impacts of apathy and lack of available services for the under-served Ethiopian immigrant and refugee population.
+Our organization’s projects, implemented by a well-trained volunteer, offer many opportunities for the reduction of depravity and poverty through superior health care services.

 GmTc strives to serve as many people as possible with the resources we have available – every individual is important to our organization.
 By offering services that are concentrated on serving those less fortunate and addressing the greatest needs of our target community, we can make a positive contribution in helping the people we work with lead a more fulfilling life.